The Fundamental Question of the Pandemic Is Shifting

 “This rhetoric of personal responsibility seems to be tied to the notion that everyone in America who wants to be vaccinated can get a vaccine: You walk to your nearest Walgreens and get your shot,” Gavin Yamey, a global-health expert at Duke, told me.
 “The reality is very different.”
 People who live in poor communities might not be near vaccination sites, or have transportation options for reaching one.
 Those working in hourly jobs might be unable to take time off to visit a clinic, or to recover from side effects.
 Those who lack internet access or regular health-care providers might struggle to schedule appointments.
 Predictably, the new pockets of immune vulnerability map onto old pockets of social vulnerability.

 According to a Kaiser Family Foundation survey, a third of unvaccinated Hispanic adults want a vaccine as soon as possible—twice the proportion of unvaccinated whites.
 But 52 percent of this eager group were worried that they might need to miss work because of the reputed side effects, and 43 percent feared that getting vaccinated could jeopardize their immigration status or their families’.
 Unsurprisingly then, among the states that track racial data for vaccinations, just 32 percent of Hispanic Americans had received at least one dose by May 24, compared with 43 percent of white people.
 The proportion of at least partly vaccinated Black people was lower still, at 29 percent.
 And as Lola Fadulu and Dan Keating reported in The Washington Post, Black people now account for 82 percent of COVID-19 cases in Washington, D.C., up from 46 percent at the end of last year.
-The vaccines have begun to quench the pandemic inferno, but the remaining flames are still burning through the same communities who have already been disproportionately scorched by COVID-19—and by a much older legacy of poor health care.
+The vaccines have begun to quench the pandemic inferno, but the remaining flames are still burning through the same communities that have already been disproportionately scorched by COVID-19—and by a much older legacy of poor health care.

 For unvaccinated people, the pandemic’s collective problem not only persists, but could deepen.
 “We’re entering a time when younger children are going to be the biggest unvaccinated population around,” Lessler told me.
 Overall, children are unlikely to have severe infections, but that low individual risk is still heightened by social factors; it is telling that more than 75 percent of the children who have died from COVID-19 were Black, Hispanic, or Native American.
 And when schools reopen for in-person classes, children can still spread the virus to their families and communities.
 “Schools play this fairly unique role in life,” Lessler said.
 “They’re places where a lot of communities get connected up, and they give the virus the ability, even if there’s not much transmission happening, to make its way from one pocket of unvaccinated people to another.”

 Schools aren’t helpless.
-Lessler has shown that they can reduce the risk of seeding community outbreaks by combining several protective measures, such as regular symptom screenings and masks for teachers, and trying their use to community incidence.
+Lessler has shown that they can reduce the risk of seeding community outbreaks by combining several protective measures, such as regular symptom screenings and masks for teachers, and tying their use to community incidence.
 But he worries that schools might instead pull back on such measures, whether in reaction to the CDC’s new guidance or because of complacency about an apparently waning pandemic.
 He worries, too, that complacency may be commonplace.
 Yes, vaccines substantially lower the odds that people will spread the virus, but those nonzero odds will creep upward if other protective measures are widely abandoned.
 The onset of cooler weather in the fall might increase them further.
 So might the arrival of new variants.

 The Alpha variant of the new coronavirus (B.1.1.7, now the most common U.S. lineage) can already spread more easily than the original virus.
 The Delta variant (B.1.617.2, which has raised concerns after becoming dominant in the U.K. and India) could be more transmissible still.
 An assessment from the U.K. suggests that a single vaccine dose is less protective against Delta than its predecessors, although two doses are still largely effective.
 For now, vaccines are still beating the variants.
 But the variants are pummeling the unvaccinated.